Amid surging second coronavirus wave, Canada to unveil more spending

 ($1 = 1.2981 Canadian dollars)

-(Reporting by Julie Gordon in Ottawa; editing by Steve Scherer and Leslie Adler)
+(Reporting by Julie Gordon in Ottawa; editing by Steve Scherer, Leslie Adler and Jonathan Oatis)

 ((julie.gordon@thomsonreuters.com; 343-961-4020;))